FHA Multifamily Loans: A Complete Guide by Rod Khleif

 Is an FHA Multifamily Loan Right for You?

 An FHA multifamily loan is a great option for new investors.
 It helps them enter the multifamily real estate market.
 This loan offers low down payments and flexible lending terms.
-If you meet the owner-occupancy requirement and follow FHA multifamily loan rules, this loan can help you build wealth.
+If you meet the owner-occupancy requirement and follow FHA loan rules, this loan can help you build wealth.

 Take the Next Step

-• Speak with an FHA-approved lender to assess your eligibility.
+• Speak with an FHA approved lender to assess your eligibility.

 • Research FHA loan limits in your area.